 An Administrator can enable the redirection of signers to a customized external page when their session expires.
 To arrange this, please contact our Support Team.

-The Transaction Owner is the first person prompted to sign a transaction's documents, unless a Signer Workflow has been created that specifies a different signing order.
+The Transaction Owner is the first person prompted to sign the documents in a transaction, unless a Signer workflow has been created that specifies a different signing order.

 To sign documents as a Transaction Owner: